 GoPro HERO 7 Black review: verdict

-The GoPro Hero7 Black is undoubtedly the most powerful action camera in the world.
+At time of release, the GoPro HERO 7 Black was the most powerful action camera in the world.
 It's since been surpassed by the HERO 8 Black and then the HERO 9 Black, but the HERO 7 Black is still an excellent action camera, though.
 We're impressed by its digital HyperSmooth stabilisation, and how easy it is to use.
 App support is far better than with its current main rival, the DJI Osmo Action, and it offers a slew of snazzy features including TimeWarp, live streaming and voice control.
 Despite a lower photo resolution, the HERO 7 Black still offers a better overall package than the best modern budget action cameras, such as the Akaso Brave 7 LE.

 The HERO 7 Black also looks and feels nicer in the hand than the DJI Osmo Action.
 Ultimately, it's insanely easy to get pristine, sharp footage with the GoPro straight out of the box, and with its rugged build you can trust that it will survive pretty much anything you throw at it, both in and out of the water.